eZmaxinc/eZmax-SDK-go/docs/EzsignbulksendGetListV1ResponseMPayload.md

 ### NewEzsignbulksendGetListV1ResponseMPayload

-`func NewEzsignbulksendGetListV1ResponseMPayload(iRowReturned int32, iRowFiltered int32, ) *EzsignbulksendGetListV1ResponseMPayload`
+`func NewEzsignbulksendGetListV1ResponseMPayload(aObjEzsignbulksend []EzsignbulksendListElement, iRowReturned int32, iRowFiltered int32, ) *EzsignbulksendGetListV1ResponseMPayload`

 NewEzsignbulksendGetListV1ResponseMPayload instantiates a new EzsignbulksendGetListV1ResponseMPayload object
 This constructor will assign default values to properties that have it defined,